abapGit/docs.abapgit.org/src/development-guide/testing/ci.md

 ![STMS transports landscape](/img/STMS.png)

-**Prerequisites:**
+## Prerequisites

+There are a few prerequisites for running the CI test suite:

-- abapGit developer version
+- abapGit developer version must be installed
-- SAP NetWeaver 7.50 or higher
+- SAP Basis 7.50 or higher
+- Tests are hosted at https://github.com/abapGit-tests
+- Test objects shall be included in SAP Basis 7.50 (Exception: the main object type is only available in higher releases)
+- Test objects from SAP ERP or industry solutions shall be avoided (Exception: the main object type is only available in ERP)